fhiso/basic-concepts/basic-concepts.md

 considerable work.

-The reason why a single list-valued *property* is inherently safe whereas a collection of a *properties* is that the list-valued property can be made a *required property* which *must* be present exactly once.
+The reason why a single list-valued *property* is inherently safe whereas a collection of a *properties* is not is that the list-valued property can be made a *required property* which *must* be present exactly once.
 If it is not, an application knows that is missing and will not assume it properly understands the *datatype*.
 However if one of several